KitwareMedical/Deprecated-vtkVolViewVessels/README.md

 your current environment.
 The `ITKBuildRoot` points to the build directory of ITKTubeTK.
 The `source...` line points to the activate script of your virtualenv.

 Once that is set up, run `./run.sh server/itk-tube.py`.
+Note that the run script isn't required.
+If your environment exports all the needed variables from the run script, then the run script is not needed.